openstack/bifrost/doc/source/user/architecture.rst

 nginx_
     Nginx is used as a web server for three main purposes:

-    * to serve iPXE configuration scripts when booting nodes over network,
+    * to serve iPXE configuration scripts when booting nodes over the network,
     * to serve virtual media ISO images to BMC when booting nodes over virtual CD,
     * to serve instance images to the ramdisk when deploying nodes.